-We are committed to continuously improving stunning technologies in our facilities and are proud to report that all chickens we process are stunned using humane controlled atmosphere stunning as of the end of 2023.
+We are committed to continuously improving stunning technologies in our facilities and are proud to report that all our chicken processing plants use humane controlled atmosphere stunning as of the end of 2023.
+In 2024, 99.99% of chickens we processed were stunned using controlled atmosphere stunning; the remainder represents birds that were stunned using a back-up method in response to temporary equipment stoppages.
 Controlled atmosphere stunning reduces stress to birds by rendering them insensible prior to shackling.
-In 2023, 72% of chickens we processed were stunned using controlled atmosphere stunning.
-We use CO_2 stunning in our Brandon pork plant which allows pigs to be moved in groups, reducing stress to the pigs and enabling easier handling.
+We use CO2 stunning in our Brandon pork plant which allows pigs to be moved in groups, reducing stress to the pigs and enabling easier handling.